Model 1151 - 1:1 ATU Current Balun, 1 - 54 MHz, 2kW

 This new release provides excellent choking and feedline isolation across the full HF spectrum, but is a departure from the normal 1:1 isolation/choke balun.
-Rather than a 50 ohm characteristic impedance, thus balun utilizes a bifilar pair designed to maximize inter winding breakdown voltage.
-The balun functions to transform balanced twin lead, ladder line or open wire to unbalanced coaxial feedline while providing high levels of choking impedance to stop common mode currents from entering equipment.
-The 1151 is ideal for lower power operations, is lower in overall weight and provides outstanding performance.
-This balun is also excellent for use installed between a remote auto tuner and multiband antenna to suppress common mode allowing a cleaner more accurate match.
+Rather than a 50 ohm characteristic impedance, this balun utilizes a bifilar pair designed to maximize inter winding breakdown voltage.
+This balun and utilizes a bifilar pair designed to maximize inter winding breakdown voltage found on multiband antennas such as doublets and multiband loops.
+The 1151 is ideal for moderate power operations, is lower in overall weight and provides outstanding performance.
+This balun is also excellent when installed between a remote auto tuner and multiband antenna to suppress common mode allowing a cleaner more accurate match.
+The 1151 is NOT recommended for use with antennas resonant at or near 50 ohms such as monoband dipoles, fan dipole, yagi/beam antenna etc.

-Note this balun is NOT wound with the normal 50 ohm pair (approx 97 ohms), rather the design criteria is maximizing inter-conductor breakdown voltage.
-Consequently, this balun is intended primarily for use with multiband wire antennas such as doublets and loops where there will be a wide range of impedance values generated across multiple bands and with a tuner required for the final match.
+IMPORTANT: This balun is NOT wound with the normal 50 ohm pair, rather the design criteria is maximizing inter-conductor breakdown voltage which results in a 97 ohm pair.
+Consequently, this balun is intended primarily for use with ladder line/open wire fed multiband antennas such as doublets and loops where there will be a wide range of impedance values generated across multiple bands and with a tuner required for the final match.
 Use with coaxial fed monoband wire or beam antennas is NOT recommended.

 For a good graphical explanation of why this design works well, read through Steve's (G3TXQ) website page